Prophet1984/Script-for-Casino-Crash-Game/README.md

 # Script-for-Casino-Crash-Game
-An automated script for playing the Crash Game in advanced mode on BC.Game
+An automated script for playing the Crash Game in advanced mode for BC.Game Crash Game

 On BC.Game select > Casino > BC Originals > Crash
 In the Crash Game go to Advanced and click on "Add a script", at "Script name" write whatever you like at "Script content" just paste the script.
 If you play with a $100 maximum bankroll the "Starting Bet" should not be greater than $0.005 no matter the cryptocurency that you play with, this way you can manage to win around $600 - $800 a month